Carmilla (film): Production

-Pre-production

 On 17 August 2017, Screen Daily reported that Jessica Raine and Tobias Menzies had been cast in the film, joining Hannah Rae, Devrim Lingnau, and illusionist Scott Silven in the production.

-Filming

 Principal photography began in East Sussex on 11 September 2017.

 Release

 Carmilla had its world premiere at the Edinburgh International Film Festival on 28 June 2019.
-The film was originally set to be released in the United Kingdom on 3 April 2020 by Republic Film Distribution, but it was postponed due to the COVID-19 pandemic; it was ultimately released in cinemas on 16 October 2020 and through video on demand on 19 October.
-In May 2020, Film Movement acquired U.S. distribution rights to the film and released it in virtual cinemas on 17 July 2020.
+The film was originally set to be released in the United Kingdom on 3 April 2020 by Republic Film Distribution, but it was postponed due to the COVID-19 pandemic; it was ultimately released in cinemas on 16 October 2020 and on video on demand on 19 October.
+In May 2020, Film Movement acquired US distribution rights to the film and released it in virtual cinemas on 17 July 2020.